airbytehq/airbyte/docs/integrations/sources/postgres.md

 - For Airbyte Open Source users, [upgrade](https://docs.airbyte.com/operator-guides/upgrading-airbyte/) your Airbyte platform to version `v0.40.0-alpha` or newer
 - Use Postgres v9.3.x or above for non-CDC workflows and Postgres v10 or above for CDC workflows
-- Allowlist one of our IP addresses to enable access to Airbyte:
+- Allowlist our IP addresses to enable access to Airbyte:
   - 34.106.109.131
   - 34.106.196.165
   - 34.106.60.246